FrontendMatter/material-design-kit/src/drawer/README.md

 })
 ```

-Sometimes you need to initialize a drawer dynamically, for example when using libraries like Vue.js or Angular2 where you need to hook into lifecycle callbacks.
+Sometimes you need to initialize a drawer dynamically, for example when using libraries like Vue.js or Angular2 where you need to hook into the application lifecycle.

 ```js
 // Global